MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -SqlServerSetting

 Specifies an array of SQL Server settings object in Configuration Manager.
-To obtain a SQL Server settings object, use the New-CMSqlServerSetting cmdlet.
+To get this object, use the [New-CMSqlServerSetting](New-CMSqlServerSetting.md) cmdlet.

 ```yaml
 Type: IResultObject[]